Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 The best time to visit Abu Dhabi is from October to April.
-The potential rains and the wind keep the weather quite cool and between 77F (25C) to 82F (28C).
+The potential rains and the wind keep the weather quite cool between 77F (25C) and 82F (28C).

 From May to October, the heat and humidity can become unbearable.